cradloff/text2epub/README.md

 <code>&lt;@spacer 3/&gt;</code> creates three empty lines</dd>

 <dt>resolve(srcFilename)</dt>
 <dd>Resolves the given filename of a source file and returns the filename in the ebook.
-If `srcFilename`
+If <code>srcFilename</code>
 is not known, it will be returned.
 Example: <code>${resolve("chapter.md")}</code></dd>
 </dl>